oarriaga/paz/CONTRIBUTING.md

             "Remove deprecated backend function"
     - Find more information about how to write good commits [here](https://chris.beams.io/posts/git-commit/).

-6. Provide documentation of new features:
+7. Provide documentation of new features:
     - Use the documentation syntax of the repository
     - If new functionality is added please add your function to paz/docs/structure.py

-7. After looking into the points here discussed, please submit your PR such that we can start a discussion about it.
+8. After looking into the points here discussed, please submit your PR such that we can start a discussion about it and check that all tests are passing.